dflock/duncanlock.net/content/posts/personal/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip.rst

 All along the passage, the high tide line was strongly marked on the cliffs at each side - visible even on the opposite side.
 This turned out to be a carpet of tiny mussels, almost like fur, clinging to the rocks & completely covering them from the high water mark down.

-Once you reach the top of the passage, the big blue expanse of the Georgia Strait opens in front of you, with the sunshine coast on the right and Texada Island in the distance on the left.
+Once you reach the top of the passage, the big blue expanse of the Georgia Strait opens in front of you, with the Sunshine Coast on the right and Texada Island in the distance on the left.

 The top of South Thormanby ends in a series of craggy fingers of rock, sloping down into the Strait, each with a long deep bay between.
 Some of these have small houses and private docks in - with, presumably, fabulous views up the coast.